 Research Cluster on Health

 The Bloustein Health Research Cluster is a community of faculty and staff researchers who teach and/or work on funded research in community health, writ large.
-Membership is open, and comes from a variety of the school’s academic and research programs.
+Membership is open and comes from a variety of the school’s academic and research programs.
 The Cluster comes together on a regular basis to allow participants to engage in conversations about community health issues, discuss their current research efforts, as well as new avenues for funded research.

 Healthy Communities Initiative

-The Healthy Communities Initiative is a network of projects and partnerships within the School that seeks to translate research and insights on the upstream determinants of health to actionable strategies.
+The Healthy Communities Initiative is a network of projects and partnerships within the School that seeks to translate research and insights into the upstream determinants of health to actionable strategies.
 The Bloustein School’s Advisory Board supports this initiative, funding both cross-cutting courses and seed grants to encourage policy interaction.

-Planning Healthy Communities
+Planning Healthy Communities Initiative (PHCI)

-The Planning Healthy Communities Initiative (PHCI) is a partnership dedicated to promoting the integration of public health impacts into planning and decision-making with a goal of fostering healthier and equitable communities.
+The Planning Healthy Communities Initiative (PHCI) is a partnership dedicated to promoting the integration of public health impacts into planning and decision-making with the goal of fostering healthier and equitable communities.
 PHCI is an initiative of the Bloustein School in collaboration with Rutgers Biomedical and Health Sciences.